varuas/RoboND-Adaptive-Monte-Carlo-Localization/README.md

 # Adaptive Monte Carlo Localization using ROS and Gazebo

-This project utilizes the ROS AMCL package to accurately localize a mobile robot inside a map in a Gazebo simulation environment.
+This project utilizes the ROS Adaptive Monte Carlo Localization (AMCL) package to accurately localize a mobile robot inside a map in a Gazebo simulation environment.
 The Robot has an RGB camera and a LIDAR sensor.
+AMCL dynamically adjusts the number of particles over a period of time, as the robot navigates around in a map.
+This adaptive process offers a significant computational advantage over MCL.

 Developed as part of the Robotics Software Engineer Nanodegree from Udacity.